trufflesuite/trufflesuite.github.io/_site/public/tutorials/using-infura-custom-provider.md

 - `hdkey`: Used to derive addresses from seeds using complex math.
 - `ProviderEngine`: The basic framework that will be used to wrangle all transactions that need to be signed.
 - `WalletSubprovider`: Part of the provider engine framework that will handle wallet signing.
+- `FilterSubprovider`: Part of the provider engine framework that handles block filtering.
+It is needed to receive blockchain updates during deployment of contracts.
 - `Web3Subprovider`: Part of the provider engine framework that handles everything *other than* transaction signing.
 - `Web3`: What we used to communicate with the Ethereum network.
 Here, we're using it solely to create a provider.